DerToaster1138/IsacSHDWatchFace/README.md

 # 🛠️ Known Issues and Bugs
 Severity | Symptom | Fix
 --|--|--
-Medium/Severe | If the watch isnt connected to the Phone the Watchface doesnt render correctly, or just blackscreens/gets stuck in a loading Loop with the animated Background | possibly by nullvalue catching
-Annoying/Low | Updates from the IQ Store take a *very* long time to install | writing better code, idk, i need to condense the structure and some bitmaps possibly but that takes time and experience which im both low on
+Annoying/Low | Updates from the IQ Store take a *very* long time to install | writing better code, idk, i need to condense the structure and some bitmaps possibly but that takes time and experience which im both low on.
+UPDATE ON THAT ONE: Its on garmins side, cant do anything about it

 If you find more please open a new issue in this repository, or write me an email to [this Email](mailto:jadre03.2@gmail.com?subject=Issue%20With%20SHDWatchface)